MicroClub-USTHB/Hacktoberfest-2k19/README.md

 ### 2. Adding a personel project
 - Add one of your personal projects to the repo.
-- Add specific feature upgrades you'd like people to add to your projects. (specify it in a labeled issue)
+- Ask people to add specific features to your projects as a challenge. (specify it in a **labeled issue**:bookmark::pushpin:)
+- Fix a bug :bug: in a project.
-- Fix or add a personal feature to someone's project.
+- Add a personal feature to someone's project.

 `------------------------------------------------------------------`

-### 3. Bonus task: My Octocat challenge!
+### Bonus task: My Octocat challenge! :octocat:
 Build your own Octocat!
 > - **Step 1:** Go to [MyOctocat](https://myoctocat.com/)
 > - **Step 2:** Design your octocat